 - Proposal title and designated category (wellness, neurodegenerative disorders, bone health, or women’s cancers)

 - Name, affiliation, and contact information of communicating PI and participants

 - Total budget requested

-3. Research Plan (single spaced using 11 point font or larger with 1 inch margins on all sides.
+- Research Plan (single spaced using 11 point font or larger with 1 inch margins on all sides.
 Not to exceed three pages.
 Reference list is not included in the three page limit).
 Please avoid technical jargon and do not directly cut-and-paste from other grant proposals.

 - Specific aims of the project

 - Milestones, including plans of seeking external funding

 - Timeline of potential translation to human subjects in the future